KTrader/design/README.md

 This is a quick document to describe the goals the trading platform product.
-First and foremost, this platform is not meant for HFT.

 # Goals:
 * Architecture a system from beginning to end